amplication/docs/docs/getting-started/sync-with-github.md

 :::note
 If this is the first time that you have connected to GitHub, the **Connect to GitHub** button is displayed.
-If you have already connected to GitHub, you will be promted to choose the installed organization.
+If you have already connected to GitHub, you will be prompted to choose the installed organization.
 If several organizations are configured, you will be prompted to select the required organization.
 :::

 3. Click **Connect to GitHub**